3. How Indigenous Australians are faring

 Outcomes improved for a number of measures

 Cardiovascular disease is the second leading cause of death among Aboriginal and Torres Strait Islander people.
-The age-standardised death rate due to cardiovascular disease decreased by 18% over the decade from 2010 to 2019.
+The age-standardised death rate due to cardiovascular disease decreased by 18% over the decade from 2010 to 2019 (though there was no significant change in the gap, due to a decrease in the rate for non-Indigenous Australians as well).
 The decline in deaths from cardiovascular disease coincided with reductions in smoking rates and an increase in hospitalisations for cardiovascular-related procedures.

 Over the decade from 2010 to 2019, the age-standardised rate of death due to kidney disease declined by 36%.